Praharsh412/ConwayGameOfLife/README.txt

 This program uses 'pygame' library (python opensource package) for diplaying the interface of the grid.

-To intall pygame the following instructions can be followed:
+To install pygame the following instructions can be followed:

 $pip install pygame OR
 $python3 -m pip install pygame OR